 This is your last chance to maximise the miles before starting your taper.
 However, a ride that's too far and too hard may take your body too long to recover from.
 Plan a 60-70 mile route and hit a few hills latter in the ride that simulates event day.

-It's also the last chance to nail your sportive fuelling.
+It's also the last chance to nail your Struggle fuelling.
 TOP TIP: Don’t under-fuel - and certainly don’t bonk during your final training weeks!
 This will suppress your immune system, causing you to become susceptible to cold and illness.

 Fuel right to ensure you finish your final long ride feeling strong and confident.
 Ending your last long ride on a low will also knock your confidence for event day.

-STOCK UP: Check your Road Book for discounts from our partners as www.maurten.com and also www.veloforte.com
+STOCK UP: Check your Road Book for discounts from our partners as www.maurten.com and also www.veloforte.com.

 2. Break in New Kit